GuildCrafts/web-development-js/_goals/365-Accessible_Web_Elements.md

 - [ ] All CSS files are in a `css/` directory.
 - [ ] Main page is called `index.html` and includes your full style guide.
 - [ ] No external CSS libraries/modules are used.
 Everything is written from scratch.
-- [ ] HTML, CSS, and JS files are well formatted with proper spacing and indentation.
+- [ ] HTML & CSS files are well formatted with proper spacing and indentation.
 - [ ] All major features are added via pull requests with a clear description and concise commit messages.
 - [ ] Every pull request has been reviewed by at least one other person.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).